kvn-dtrx/kvn-dtrx/fun-fact.md

-# Personal Fun Facts: My Preference Relations
+# Personal Fun Fact: My Preference Relations

 > I think there's more to this Hobbit than meets the eye.
 >